-The café has grown significantly in its clientele, who comprise primarily of a mix of mums with their children or mums waiting for their children to come out of school and older people.
+The café has grown significantly in its clientele, who comprise primarily a mix of mums with their children or mums waiting for their children to come out of school and older people.
 Some customers visit every day to meet friends and have a chat.
 For them it has become an important part of their lives.
 The café is also used by staff from the adjacent school and for working lunches for community group leaders.

-The Church also helps to run the Bingo at the Tuesday Club, which meets in the same building.
+The church also helps to run the Bingo at the Tuesday Club, which meets in the same building.
 Many older people from this club use the café and have become a significant proportion of those attending our Songs of Praise services.

-The success of the Crown Wood operation has encouraged us to open a second café in the Birch Hill Community Centre next to another school with which we have good relationships (the current Chair of Governors is an EBC member).
-At present, Refresh at Birch Hill opens on Monday momings only.
+The success of the Crown Wood operation encouraged us to open a second café in the Birch Hill Community Centre next to another school with which we have good relationships.
+However in 2017 we realised that the season for this had passed and we decided to close at Birch Hill and consolidate at Crown Wood.